Adldap2/Adldap2/docs/GETTING-STARTED.md

         // Uh oh, looks like the username or password is incorrect }

+> *Note*: Keep in mind if you authenticate but not bind the user to your server, all operations will be ran under the configurations administrator credentials.

 ## Connecting Manually

 If you'd like to connect manually instead of connecting immediately when Adldap is constructed, pass in `false` in the third paramter: